Spa Chemical Maintenance

 Bromine - tablet or granular, Chlorine, Chlorine with Nature 2, Ozone, Biguanide

 We do NOT endorse the use of Bromine TABLETS in spas AT ALL due to high incidence of equipment and component failure as a result of incorrect care when using this product.
-We highly recommend an alternate sanitiser as listed here - the cause - Bromine has a very low acidic pH that constantly drags overall spa pH down.
+We highly recommend an alternate sanitiser - the cause - tablet Bromine has a very low acidic pH that constantly drags overall spa pH down.
 The resultant acid bath, if left uncorrected, causes corrosion of all spa parts.
 The fact that the tablets are often positioned in the skimmer basket is the main cause of this problem.